A Message from George Kinder Regarding the Recent Protests

 In my practice as a Financial Life Planner and my collaborative work with clients, before jumping into money issues straightaway, I want to know what their deepest, most cherished dreams and aspirations are (these are usally carefully and closely guarded).
 We then work around the obstacles to co-create a plan that delivers precisely such freedom into their lives–starting today!

-I have a client who had an almost fanatical obsession with his investment portfolio’s return alongside a laundry list of behavioural biases.
+I have a client who had an almost fanatical obsession with his investment portfolio’s return alongside a laundry list of behavioral biases.
 During the course of doing various life planning interviews and exercises with him, I found out that the germination of these were due to the money beliefs imbibed during his formative years.
 Today, he is far more relaxed, is not bothered about missing out on the next ‘hot’ investment opportunity, is soon taking a voluntary retirement, and has the proverbial bucket list of things he wants to accomplish in the next 2-3 years.

 I am reminded of some lyrics of George Michael’s famous song, ‘Freedom’ which was released in 1990, and it goes as follows;